Salty Summer Wines

 On July 29, we'll connect online to taste three special bottles, perfectly suited to summer.
 Most likely two whites and one elegant red, yet regardless of color, I promise they'll be salty.
 Which means you'll taste rocks and sea shells, feel the acid, and detect that 'something extra' that you can't put your finger on, but you know it's there.

 I'm on the hunt for wines with complexity and character, wines with a good story, bottles made by dedicated vignerons, and I want you to join me.
 Truth is, there's a world of wine out there, competition is fierce, leaving so many of the most compelling bottles to go undiscovered.
 That's what we showcase, so come along and join us.

 - We will meet via Zoom, while we taste and discuss three special and unique wines for summer.
 The $19 registration fee covers the class, while the wines are a separate purchase.

 - The session will be recorded, allowing you to view it later in case you miss the class.

 - A few weeks before the class, we will email you the Zoom link, as well as detailed notes with cheese pairing suggestions, recommendations on when to open the wines, and much more.

 - Class reservations can always be rescheduled up until the start of the first class.

 - We will taste three wines, and there are several ways to source the wines, as listed below.

-- The designated 3-pack for this class will be available from our retail partner, Flatiron Wines & Spirits, and will cost around $85 (plus tax & shipping).
-We will post a link here on this site as soon as it is available, and will email it to all registrants as well.
+- The designated 3-pack for this class is available from our retail partner, Flatiron Wines & Spirits, and costs $85 (plus tax & shipping).
+Here is the link to purchase.

 - The wines can either be picked up from the shop (929 Broadway, NYC), or shipped via UPS.